trendy-sand-dance/service-template/README.md

 </div>

+## Notes to self

+- Don't forget to match :user when retrieving URL parameters

 ## Repo setup
 After you've created a repo based on this template you should setup the branch rules.
 T.B.A